In this series of articles I wish to consider briefly the chief disputed issue in modern theological writing about the Resurrection of Christ.

 If there is one chance in fifty that a certain event will occur, we will not be too reluctant to believe it if several people tell us it took place.
 But that two events of the same probability, not causally linked, should occur together the probability is the square of one chance in 50–one in 2,500.
 We will want to see strong testimony before believing this.
 And if four such events occur together in a series, the probability is less than one in six million.
 We will need really solid evidence before believing reports involving such coincidences.

 When there is no such evidence–all the more when there is contrary evidence–we can be morally certain that no concurrence of events took place.
 To the mere speculation that maybe some such concurrence occurred, we can reply, without fear of being wrong, that such a speculation is erroneous.
-Quad gratis asseritur, gratis negatur.
+Quod gratis asseritur, gratis negatur (“What is asserted gratuitously may be denied gratuitously”).

 Let’s return to the series of improbabilities involved in the speculation that Jesus never died on the cross: